lekstonjm/common-gles/Readme.md

 Android Compilation
 ----------------
+The easiest way is android studio
-* Using android studio open the android folder synchronize and build it
+* open the android folder
+* synchronize and build it
+* deploie the apk on your device